16 Redstone Parade NE

 Beltline

-Photos are first listing images from Don's public Matrix sold portal.
-Savings are estimates versus a typical ~4% full-commission model compared with 2% Realty; all commissions are negotiable and confirmed in writing.
-Market value depends on property type, condition, timing, features, and current competition.
+Sales examples are from Don's recent sold history.
+Estimated savings compare the 2 Percent Realty model with a common full-commission example; commissions are negotiable and confirmed in writing.
+Results depend on property type, condition, timing, features, and current competition.

 Seller strategy

-That is why these pages are built around practical seller decisions: what your property is worth, what buyers are comparing it against, how much commission affects your net, and what needs to happen before you sign a contract.
+That is why these pages are built around practical seller decisions: what your property is worth, what buyers are comparing it against, how much commission affects your savings, and what needs to happen before you sign a contract.

 How the numbers are used